Singulink/RuntimeNullables/README.md

 ## Runtime Nullables v.s.
 NullGuard.Fody

-I contributed most of the bits needed to give NullGuard NRT support but came to the realization that piling that on top of its legacy functionality caused it to become rather unweildy, making expanding features and optimizing behavior for NRTs difficult in addition to inheriting an overly complex attribute model. **Runtime Nullables** was written from the ground up with only NRTs in mind to address these issues.
+After adding nullable annotation support to NullGuard on top of its legacy functionality, it was apparent that it become rather unweildy.
+This made expanding features and optimizing behavior for nullable annotations difficult in addition to inheriting an overly complex attribute model. **Runtime Nullables** was written from the ground up with only nullable annotations in mind to address these issues.
 Some notable improvements include:

 - More efficient weaving algorithm for faster build times.
 - Does not force `.initlocals` on methods (better performance, especially with `stackalloc`).